AleRapchan/ipfs-and-blockchain/README.md

 ![Logo](http://alexandrebarros.com/global/ipfs-blockchain.png)

-## Goals for IPFS
+## Goals for IPFS Blockchain Project

 A blockchain smart contract system that integrates to IPFS.

-- Upload a file to IPFS from webpage and get the hash
+- [X] Upload a file to IPFS from webpage and get the hash
-- Store hash on blockchain in smart contract
+- [X] Store hash on blockchain in smart contract
-- Read back hash from the smart contract
+- [X] Read back hash from the smart contract
-- Retrieve file from IPFS using hash
+- [X] Retrieve file from IPFS using hash
-- Display on webpage
+- [X] Display on webpage

 ## Problem